-The construction of the Proposed Development will require vehicles to deliver plant, machinery and workers to the site.
-A new access road is proposed from the A831 to divert traffic away from Cannich and Tomich and facilitate abnormal loads to the site.
+The construction of the proposed development will require vehicles to deliver plant, machinery and workers to the site.
+A new access road is proposed south of Braco village to divert construction traffic from the village and facilitate abnormal loads to the site.